A TIME TO BE BORN AND A TIME TO DIE (EXCERPT OF JOHN, CHAPTER SEVENTEEN)

 Compare this triumphant entry with the tormenting agonies the “believers” experience as one of their saved relatives or friends approaches the moment of physical death, sometimes with plastic and steel life-support equipment keeping his heart beating long past the completion of his task on the earth.

-I have fought a good fight, I have finished my course, I have kept the faith: (II Timothy 4:7)
+I have fought the good fight, I have finished the race, I have kept the faith.
+(II Timothy 4:7)

 How did Paul know he had completed his appointed task?
 The Lord Jesus revealed it to him.
 May God grant that each of us may be walking in heavenly places so that when our time comes the Lord Jesus may be able to rejoice our heart with the announcement we have completed our assigned task to His total satisfaction.

 Each of God’s conquering saints lives for the moment when Jesus says to him or her, “Well done, well done, good and faithful servant.
 Enter the joy of your Lord.”

 There are no words in any language more blessed than these.
 Truly, this is the greatest reward that can come to any human being.

 Christ’s commendation had come to Paul of Tarsus.

 Finally, there is laid up for me the crown of righteousness, which the Lord, the righteous Judge, will give to me on that Day, and not to me only but also to all who have loved His appearing.
 (II Timothy 4:8)

 Peter also had been notified of his own homecoming: